Cosmic Chatter

 Control Center may send a command in response to a user action, an event in the schedule, or another app.
 Built-in commands, such as refreshing, restarting, and shutting down, are handled automatically by Constellation.

-function, your app can respond to custom commands.
+Using the parseUpdate() function, your app can respond to custom commands.

 Reading and writing local data

-.
+You can read and write local data by using constCommon.makeHelperRequest().
 For example, here is the code used to save votes from Voting Kiosk:

 constCommon.makeHelperRequest(